CTAN masthead graphic CTAN lion sketch

 via a system call.
 Please ensure that Metafont is installed and

-reachable over the search path.
+reachable through the system's search path.

 If you don't like compiling the sources yourself, you can

-download precompiled executables for Windows and MiKTeX
+download pre-compiled executables for Windows and MiKTeX

-from sourceforge.net instead (see below).
+from the project website instead (see below).

 USAGE

-Information about the command-line interface and the available options
+Information about the command-line interface and the available options can be

-can be found in the manual page.
+found in the manual page.

 ADDITIONAL INFORMATION

-be downloaded from the project website at sourceforge.net as well:
+from the project website as well:

-Here you can find the sources, precompiled binaries and further additional
+Here you can find the sources, pre-compiled binaries and further additional

 information about the converter and related topics.